read

 • No modifying themes

-• No advanced design features like layout modification or slide masters
+• Limited advanced design features like layout modification and slide masters

 • No Excel chart integration